Auroratide/auroratide.com/src/content/posts/as3-to-haxe-conversion/content.md

+---
+id: as3-to-haxe-conversion
+title: "AS3 to Haxe Conversion"
+category: Game Dev
+tags:
+  - flash
+  - actionscript
+  - haxe
+  - conversion
+  - guide
+icon: exchange-alt
+color: purple
+summary: "Let's look at some of the similarities and differences between Haxe and Actionscript 3."
+longSummary: "Haxe shares many similarities with the Actionscript 3 (AS3) language, and therefore AS3 developers like myself can pick it up rather easily.
+There are, of course, some immediate differences that should be noted if wanting to write Haxe code."
+publishedAt: 2014-12-25T01:48:37.958Z
+createdAt: 2014-12-25T01:48:37.958Z
+---

 Haxe shares many similarities with the Actionscript 3 (AS3) language, and therefore AS3 developers like myself can pick it up rather easily.
 There are, of course, some immediate differences that should be noted if wanting to write Haxe code, and I attempt to note the most important ones here.
 This post borrows and augments the information found at [OpenFL's site](http://www.openfl.org/archive/developer/documentation/actionscript-developers/).

 Please note that this is by no means a complete guide to Haxe!
 One of the most glaring differences between AS3 and Haxe is Haxe's incredibly expansive functionality.
 For instance, Haxe allows for generic type parameters whereas AS3 does not; such a feature can be found in Java generics and C++ templates.
 Haxe furthermore allows for Enum structures, inlining, type abstraction, and much more.
 I will explore such things in later posts, but you can get a head start by peeking at [Haxe's manual](http://haxe.org/manual/introduction.html).